learning-zone/javascript-basics/README.md

 **Real-World Use Case:**

-React's hook system relies on lexical scope.
+React\'s hook system relies on lexical scope.
 When you write a custom hook like `useCounter`, the state variables declared inside it are lexically scoped to that hook invocation — they cannot bleed into unrelated components, making stateful logic safely composable and predictable in a large codebase.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>